cashubtc/nuts/CTF.md

 - Swaps spanning different `outcome_collection_id` values: **MUST reject**
 - Swaps mixing conditional and regular keysets: **MUST reject**

 All conditional-to-regular conversions go through `POST /v1/redeem_outcome`.
+Movement of value **across** outcome collections within a condition (regrouping, or crossing the collateral boundary) goes through the payoff-preserving `POST /v1/ctf/convert` operation ([NUT-CTF-split-merge][CTF-split-merge]), never a NUT-03 swap.

 ## Redemption Verification

 When `Bob` receives a `POST /v1/redeem_outcome` request:

 1. All inputs MUST use the same conditional keyset
-2. All outputs MUST use a regular keyset (same unit)
+2. All outputs MUST use a regular keyset (root condition) or the parent collection's conditional keyset (nested condition), same unit
 3. If `Bob` already has a valid attestation for this outcome collection, MAY skip steps 4-5
 4. Each input MUST include valid `witness` with `oracle_sigs`
 5. Verify at least `threshold` signatures from distinct oracles using [DLC signing algorithm](https://github.com/discreetlogcontracts/dlcspecs/blob/master/Oracle.md#signing-algorithm) with tagged hash `"DLC/oracle/attestation/v0"` and UTF-8 NFC-normalized outcome string